A good loyalty program offering will make a member want to join your Stamp Card immediately – and keep on using it.

 5. Not too many Stamp Card choices

-Merchants are able to set up multiple Stamp Cards.
-However, having too many cards to join can be confusing for the member, especially if there are multiple codes around.
+Having too many cards to join can be confusing for the member as well as staff, especially if there are multiple codes around.

 This also means that their stamps could end up being spread across multiple Stamp Cards and they don’t end up earning a reward easily (or at all).
 This is demotivating and may put people off using your loyalty program.

-We recommend no more than 3 stamp cards per business/location.
+We recommend no more than two stamp cards per business/location.

 6. A generous expiry date